Professional Indemnity Insurance

 What is Run Off cover?

 If you are retiring from practice that does not mean that you may still not get a claim in respect of projects you have completed in past years.
-Whilst the majority of claims are made within a few years of practical completion, it is still possible for a claim to go back many years, and for this reason the Board recommends a minimum of six years’ run off cover.
+Whilst the majority of claims are made within a few years of practical completion, it is still possible for a claim to go back many years, and for this reason the Board recommends a minimum of six years’ run off cover (five years’ if you practice in Scotland).
 If no policy is in place at the time a claim is made, then you may face personal liability which can not only be traumatic, but financially devastating.

 You should also consider making the necessary provisions for run-off cover in the event of your death.
 Claims can be made against a deceased person’s estate.